core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences a wrap-around of its own Sender Sequence Number MUST NOT transmit further messages including a Partial IV, until it has derived a new Sender Context.
 This prevents the endpoint to reuse the same AEAD nonces with the same Sender key.

 In order to renew its own Sender Context, the endpoint SHOULD inform the Group Manager, which can either renew the whole Security Context by means of group rekeying, or provide only that endpoint with a new Sender ID value.
-Either case, the endpoint derives a new Sender Context, and in particular a new Sender Key.
+In either case, the endpoint derives a new Sender Context, and in particular a new Sender Key.

 Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

+The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
+For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
+This means that some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm.
+However, this is not a problem for local deployments.

 ## Message Segmentation {#ssec-message-segmentation}